 Getting a master’s degree is one of the best ways to take the next step in your professional career.
-A master’s degree not only enhances your skillset and knowledge, but it also makes getting a salary increase far more likely.
+A master’s degree not only enhances your skill set and knowledge, but also makes getting a salary increase far more likely.

-However, getting a master’s degree takes time, money, and effort.
-It’s understandable if prospective students gravitate toward an “easy” online master’s degree program.
+Since getting a master’s degree takes time, money, and effort, it’s understandable when prospective students gravitate toward an “easy” online master’s degree program.
 But what qualifies as easy?
 Every accredited online master’s program will push a student’s communication, reasoning, and critical thinking skills.
-Therefore, what’s easy for one student may not be easy for another.
+Therefore, what’s easy for one student may challenge another.

 When Easiest Means Most Convenient